Lowrance Fish Finder: Elite-3X Review

 Let’s start with the size of the unit.

 The size is 10 inches high by 8 inches thick by 5 inches wide.
 It weighs 3 pounds.
-With every ounce being important on a kayak, for example, you don’t want to add unnecessary weight.
+With every ounce being important in a kayak, for example, you don’t want to add unnecessary weight.
 It may be small, but the display is accurate.
 No need for a heavy unit with a big screen.

 The dual frequency will help get you the details you need depending on the depth of the water.
-In under 200 feet, the 200 khz frequency zeros in on a small area under your boat giving you a more focused view.
+In under 200 feet, the 200 kHz frequency zeros in on a small area under your boat giving you a more focused view.
 Fish arches are visible and easier to see individually.

-Over 200 feet of water and you want to switch to 83 khz frequency.
+Over 200 feet of water and you want to switch to 83 kHz frequency.
 The conical coverage is great for covering large areas and spotting masses of fish.
 Switching between the two is as simple as pressing a button.

 When you first get started with using a fish finder, the fish ID function can be handy.
 It takes a little while to get used to identifying the arches of fish and can be confusing.
 Is that a stick or a fish?
 With the fish ID, you don’t have to ask!
 Seeing a fish shaped icon in place of an arch can take the guesswork out of it.

 Zooming in on an area is easy and helpful.
 Fish close to the bottom might not show clear arches.
-Zoom in on that area and you will get a better view.
+Zoom in on that area, and you will get a better view.